List of Hollyoaks characters introduced in 2017: Kyle Kelly

+Maggie Kinsella

-Maggie KinsellaMaggie Kinsella (initially credited as Greta), played by Michelle Holmes, made her first on-screen appearance on 12 April 2017.
+Maggie Kinsella (initially credited as Greta), played by Michelle Holmes, made her first on-screen appearance on 12 April 2017.
 The character and casting was announced on 2 April 2017.
 Scott Drinkwell (Ross Adams) meets Greta when he shows up at the house where his biological mother used to live.
 Kilkelly (Digital Spy) teased that what Greta tells Scott may or may not help him.
 Maggie departed the series on 26 January 2018 when she dies following a battle with terminal cancer.
 On her departure, Holmes commented, "I've had so much fun since March 2017 playing Maggie Kinsella alongside my good friends Ross Adams, Jacob Roberts and Adam Woodward!
 We have laughed and cried together through it all.
 A great cast and crew and a wonderful place to work!"

 It later emerges that Greta is actually Scott's biological mother, Maggie.
 Maggie tells Scott that he is better off without her, resulting in Scott trashing her house and Mercedes sabotaging the record player, which later results in a fire.
 Scott is charged for the fire, but the charges are later dropped.
 Scott thanks Maggie for dropping the charges, but Maggie angrily tells him that it would be easier if he is locked up and also tells him that she wants nothing to do with him.
 Scott tells Maggie to meet him again, but when she turns up to meet him, she tells him again to back off.
 After Damon Kinsella (Jacob Roberts) and Scott see Maggie hugging Damon's best friend, Brody Hudson (Adam Woodward), they immediately believe that they are in a relationship so Damon confronts Brody.
 Maggie reveals that she has terminal cancer and apologises to Scott for abandoning him for many years; he accepts her apology when she reveals that she became pregnant with him while working as a prostitute.